Ozzie Albies Player Props: Braves vs. Brewers

-The Atlanta Braves and Ozzie Albies (.417 slugging percentage over his past 10 games, including two homers), take on starting pitcher Adrian Houser and the Milwaukee Brewers at Truist Park, Friday at 7:20 PM ET.
+The Atlanta Braves, including Ozzie Albies (.135 batting average in his past 10 games), battle starting pitcher Julio Teheran and the Milwaukee Brewers at Truist Park, Saturday at 7:20 PM ET.

-In his last game, he collected three RBI (going 2-for-4 with a home run) against the Red Sox.
+He had a one-hit showing in his last game (1-for-5) against the Brewers.

 Ozzie Albies Game Info & Props vs. the Brewers